 Part of a Bigger Plan

 Aspen Snowmass updates each of our four mountains’ master plans at least once a decade.
 These collaborative processes involve federal agencies and community stakeholders, and the resulting plans guide our product and infrastructure development.
 The Hero’s proposal was originally included in the 2017 Aspen Mountain Master Plan, but because of a technical zoning concern was separated out for additional consideration.
 The rest of the 2017 plan went on to win approval by the Forest Service, then Pitkin County Planning and Zoning, and finally the Pitkin County Commissioners in the fall of 2019.
-Pandora’s was greenlighted about a year later.
+Hero’s was greenlighted about a year later.

 It’s important to see Hero’s as a complementary piece to the 2017 Master Plan.
 Bringing it to life is key to ensuring the bigger plan’s full potential, which includes improving skier circulation on the upper mountain by taking pressure off the Ajax Express chair.
 Simply put, it’s going to make the ski area better.